 Is Millet Keto Friendly?

-The main evaluation criteria for a food to be keto friendly is that it must have a low net carb count.
-Net carbs is the total carbs minus the fiber.
+The main evaluation criteria for a food to be keto-friendly is that it must have a low net carb count.
+Net carbs are the total carbs minus fiber.
 Since fiber is not digested, it has no impact on blood sugar.
-Keto friendly foods can also have high amounts of fat, since fat is used for energy on the keto diet.
+Keto-friendly foods can also have high amounts of fat since fat is used for energy on the keto diet.

 Millet has about 41g of total carbs and 2 grams of fiber.
-This means that millet contains 39 grams of net carbs per one cup serving.
+This means millet contains 39 grams of net carbs per serving in one cup.
 That puts it way outside of the acceptable range of net carbohydrates.
-In fact, millet contains more carbohydrates in just one cup than most people eat in an entire day.
+Millet contains more carbohydrates in just one cup than most people eat daily.

-If you are wondering how many carbs you can eat on the keto diet, the short answer is: around 20g of net carbs per day.
+If you wonder how many carbs you can eat on the keto diet, the short answer is around 20g of net carbs per day.
 The range for some people may go as high as 50g, but in general, 20g is the most common limit.

-Millet is a grain, and pretty much all types of grains are off limits on the low carb keto diet.
+Millet is a grain; almost all grains are off-limits on the low-carb keto diet.

 Alternatives to Millet

-You’re going to want to avoid millet if you intend to stay on the keto diet, but what alternatives are there.
+If you intend to stay on the keto diet, you’ll want to avoid millet, but what alternatives are there?
 Unfortunately, other grains are also not acceptable on the keto diet.
-However, there are a few things that people will commonly substitute for grains such as cauliflower rice, shirataki noodles, zucchini noodles, and almond flour.
+However, there are a few things that people will commonly substitute for grains, such as cauliflower rice, shirataki noodles, zucchini noodles, and almond flour.

-You can also take a look at the best keto vegetables to get an idea of which vegetable you can eat.
+You can also look at the best keto vegetables to know which vegetables you can eat.